gsauthof/cmake-ragel/README.md

 ## Background

 [Ragel][1] is lexer generator.
-It it like Lex/Flex but without the need to use a certain buffering scheme, more flexible, not restricted to a scanner approach and has rich support for regular language operators and user defined actions.
+It is like Lex/Flex but without the need to use a certain buffering scheme, more flexible, not restricted to a scanner approach and has rich support for regular language operators and user defined actions.
 The ragel binary takes a regular machine description as input and